 Adequate cause for dismissal must be directly and substantially related to the fitness of faculty members in their professional capacity as teachers or scholars.
-Dismissal will not be used to restrain faculty members in their exercise of academic freedom or other rights of American citizens.
+Dismissal will not be used to restrain faculty members in their exercise of academic freedom or other rights under US law.

-Dismissal of a faculty member with continuous tenure, or with a special or probationary appointment before the end of the specified term, must be preceded by:
+Dismissal of a faculty member with continuous tenure, or with a tenure-track appointment before the end of the specified term, must be preceded by:

 1. discussions between the faculty member and appropriate administrative officers looking toward a mutual settlement;